-Pursuant to Schedule C of the Quarry Minerals Regulations, 1992, a rehabilitation levy of 12¢ per tonne is required for production of aggregate quarry mineral (Note: Every operator of an aggregate quarry shall remit to the recorder a rehabilitation levy equal to the product of the number of tonnes of aggregate quarry mineral produced multiplied by 0.12).
+Pursuant to Schedule C of the Quarry Minerals Regulations, 1992 of The Mines and Minerals Act, a rehabilitation levy of 12¢ per tonne is required for production of aggregate quarry mineral (Note: Every operator of an aggregate quarry shall remit to the recorder a rehabilitation levy equal to the product of the number of tonnes of aggregate quarry mineral produced multiplied by 0.12).
 This only applies to quarry minerals that are produced and removed from the quarry (the holder does not pay this fee as long as the quarry mineral remains stockpiled on the quarry).

 Prior to the commencement of mining, a work permit shall be obtained from the local Natural Resource Officer and notice of the commencement date shall be given to the Mines Inspector.

-The Contractor shall maintain an accurate daily record of the quantity of material removed from the site and shall make this information available to MI and/or the Mines Inspector upon request.
-If the permit was applied for on the basis of a contract for MI, material can only be used for the purposes of that project.
+The Contractor shall maintain an accurate daily record of the quantity of material removed from the site and shall make this information available to the Owner, Contract Administrator, Inspector or designated alternate, and/or the Mines Inspector upon request.
+If the permit was applied for on the basis of a contract for Manitoba Transportation and Infrastructure, material can only be used for the purposes of that Project.